Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Note any achievements or responsibilities you fulfilled in these positions.
+- You should highlight any achievements or responsibilities you held in these positions.

 References: